AlexMullen/JDF/README.md

-# Draughts
+# Java Draughts Framework
-A Draughts game written in Java for a University project that will be used for testing different search algorithms.
+A Draughts framework written in Java to be used as a backend.